-The bill proposes an income tax benefit specifically for volunteer firefighters and volunteer emergency care providers in Montana.
-It introduces a new deduction from taxable income of $3,000 for qualified individuals, which is subject to certain conditions, including being an active, nonpaid member of a volunteer fire company or emergency medical service for the entire calendar year and completing a minimum number of training hours.
-Additionally, the bill mandates an annual inflation adjustment to this deduction, ensuring that it keeps pace with economic changes.
+The bill aims to provide an income tax benefit specifically for volunteer firefighters and volunteer emergency care providers in Montana.
+It introduces a new deduction from taxable income, allowing qualified volunteers to subtract an additional $3,000 from their federal taxable income, contingent upon meeting certain criteria such as being an active member of a volunteer fire company or emergency medical service and completing a minimum number of training hours.
+The bill also mandates an annual inflation adjustment to this deduction, ensuring that the benefit keeps pace with economic changes.

 HB0129_1(1): 15-30-2120